 At the prompt, type the name of the screenset to be loaded and press Enter.
 Alternatively, you can select the directory option, which enables you to select the screenset name from your current directory.

-The F2=directory option displays the drive (on DOS), directory path, and extension of the listed files at the top of the screen.
+The F2=directory option displays the directory path, and extension of the listed files at the top of the screen.
 Directly beneath this line there is a list of existing screensets with file extension, date and time of creation, and size in bytes, together with the submenu shown in Figure 3-2.

 Figure 3-2: Directory Menu

 This Directory menu is available from several Dialog System menus.